-As a 16 1/2 year survivor of Ovarian Cancer, the mission of the OCC is my passion of educating and raising awareness to the symptoms of Ovarian Cancer to the community.
+As an 18 year survivor of Ovarian Cancer, the mission of the OCC is my passion for educating and raising awareness of the symptoms of Ovarian Cancer to the community.
 The OCC also offers an amazing Financial Assistance Program for our survivors who are in treatment and experiencing a financial need.
-The OCC Board Members have been a source of support and encouragement to myself and we passionately work side by side planning events through out the year including our signature event, the Annual Ellen Jackson Walk in September.
-The ladies that I have met through these events over the years including the “Let’s Talk it Ovar” Support Group, are friendships that I will cherish forever!
+The OCC Board Members have been a source of support and encouragement to myself and we passionately work side by side planning events throughout the year including our signature event, the Annual Ellen Jackson Walk in September.
+The ladies that I have met through these events over the years, including the “Let’s Talk it Ovar” Support Group, are friendships that I will cherish forever!

 Luanne Strow – Secretary

 I first became aware of the Ovarian Cancer Connection in 2010 when I participated in my first OCC walk following the completion of my own treatment for ovarian cancer.
 I received a Stage 3C diagnosis in 2007 after months of silent symptoms that I attributed to the onset of menopause.
 I am extremely blessed to be a survivor.
 After seeing and hearing about the work of the OCC and its mission, I knew I wanted to be a part of this organization.